-Google launched its newly designed AI-powered Google News based on Google Play Newsstand that’s being replaced.
+Google launched its newly designed AI-powered Google News based on Google Play Newsstand, that’s being replaced.
 The iOS version of the app across iPhone and iPad has been made available primarily, and it will be made available for Android soon.

-The new Google News naturally brings better experience than the old one.
-It aims to provide personalized content to users from qualitative trustworthy sources.
+The new Google News naturally brings a better experience than the old one.
+It aims to provide personalized content to users from trustworthy qualitative sources.
 It will further support the efforts of the publishers.
 The major ambition is to seek and provide full coverage on almost every issue in order to ‘broaden and deepen reader perspectives.’

 In the context of comparison with Apple News for iPhone users, Google’s new app is presently a much-discussed topic.
 Of course, it will not replace Apple News as some speculated!
 Beforehand, Apple News could easily top Google News, but the redesign of the latter with improvements in UI and UX makes it a deliberate tough competitor now.

 Also, Apple News has advertising, whereas Google News headlines and news pages are yet to have ads.
 Having said that, it allows publishers to insert ads on their story pages, and many of these have ads already.